 Options trading hours are 9:30 am to 4:00 pm EST, Monday through Friday.
 Same as regular market hours.
 That means that you can only trade options during regular market hours.

-- Let's imagine you decide to buy a call option on ABC stock ($50 calls for $5) ahead of an earnings release.
+Suppose you buy a call option on ABC stock ($50 calls for $5) ahead of an earnings release.
 After closing time and the earning releases, the stock gaps up by 20% to $60.
 You don’t think the gains will hold, so you want to lock in your profits.
 However, the options market is closed.
 What should you do?

-We have a solution for you: You need to short stock against your long call option.
-By selling stock against your long calls, it transforms your position into a long synthetic put.
-The main point here is that you can potentially make money now if the stock suddenly collapses.
+We have a solution: You must short stock against your long call option.
+Selling stock against long calls transforms your position into a long synthetic put.
+The main point is that you can make money if the stock suddenly collapses.

 First things first, what is after-hours trading?
 Let me explain.
 Firstly, after-hours trading happens after the market has closed.

-Secondly, we can also trade the pre-market session, which is just before the opening bell.
+Secondly, we can trade the pre-market session just before the opening bell.
 Regardless of the name, we refer to both sessions as after-hours.

 Stock market hours are different than options market hours.
 Therefore, make sure you know how and when you want to trade.

 After-Hours Trading Can Be Useful for Traders Who: